The Senior Diet to Feel Young Again

 There are 4 nutrients in which most people are deficient.
 They are folate, citicoline, COQ10, and L-Carnitine.
 It is impossible to obtain sufficient levels of folate because most people lack the enzyme with which to absorb it.
 The other nutrients are difficult to obtain sufficient levels of for various other reasons, such as the inability to find the most bioavailable versions.

-The Best Elderly Meal is a SANE Diet!
+The best meal for seniors is a SANE Diet!

 This elderly diet is easy to remember, too.
 There is no calorie counting or exact menus to follow.
 All you need to do is remember a few easy principles.